August 15, 2023

 In the case of a couple (married, civil partners, or cohabiting), the DSP will consider half of the total means between the two partners.

-Download the application form (SPNC-1).
+Your employees should download the application form (SPNC-1).

-No worries!
-You can collect it from the nearest Intreo Centre, Social Welfare Office, post office, or Citizens Information Centre.
+If they’re unable to download the online form, they can collect it from the nearest Intreo Centre, Social Welfare Office, post office, or Citizens Information Centre.

 Part 1: Personal details